A world without malnutrition, where all people have the opportunity to thrive.

-- To conduct basic and applied research on issues of human nutrition relevant to low-income and disadvantaged populations.
+- To conduct basic and applied interdisciplinary research on issues of human nutrition through a lens of equity and social justice.

 - To provide technical assistance to national governments and international agencies concerned with food and nutrition policies.